wing5wong/artisan-whs-static/source/_events/2020-03-10_girls-football-1st-xi-trials-all.md

 title: Girls Football 1st XI trials - ALL
 date: 2020-03-17T19:54:53.711Z
 ---
-Girls Football trials next Wednesday 18 March afterschool.
+Girls Football trials are on Wednesday 18 March afterschool.

 All ages are welcome to trial.